 It is the player’s responsibility to check all mutuel tickets.

-In the result of a tie for a cash prize placing or if there is a tie for fifteenth place in the Tournament and final NHC Championship berth, the player with the most money earned in the Classic (final BCBC race) on Saturday, November 3, 2018 will be declared the winner.
-If there is still a tie, the most money earned in the second to last race of the Tournament on Saturday, November 3, 2018 will determine the winner.
-If there is still a tie, the most money earned in the third to last race of the Tournament on Saturday, November 3, 2018 will determine the winner and each race thereafter until there is no longer a tie.
+9. TIES: In the result of a tie for a cash prize placing or if there is a tie for fifteenth place in the Tournament and final NHC Championship berth, the player with the most money earned in the Classic (final BCBC race) on Saturday, November 5, 2022 will be declared the winner.
+If there is still a tie, the most money earned in the second to last race of the Tournament on Saturday, November 5, 2022 will determine the winner.
+If there is still a tie, the most money earned in the third to last race of the Tournament on Saturday, November 5, 2022 will determine the winner and each race thereafter until there is no longer a tie.

-Officials will endeavor to post the unofficial standings on TV monitors throughout Churchill Downs as well as supply a link to real-time standings/scoring to all BCBC participants playing from Churchill Downs, satellite locations and online ADWs after each race of the Tournament on Friday and Saturday, November 2-3, 2018.
+10. TOURNAMENT STANDINGS: Officials will endeavor to post the unofficial standings on TV monitors throughout Keeneland and/ supply a link to real-time standings/scoring to all BCBC participants playing from Keeneland, satellite locations and online ADWs after each race of the Tournament on Friday and Saturday, November 4-5, 2022.
 Issues related to IRS withholding, late scratches or other matters could either (i) delay the posting of those scores or (ii) cause inaccurate scores to be posted.
 All standings are unofficial until the final results are audited and posted.
 Players are encouraged to maintain an accurate record of their wagers and scoring.

 If any player has an ownership interest of at least 25% in a horse(s) running in any Tournament races, then all involvements must be fully disclosed in advance to Tournament officials.
-If a player has an ownership interest in a specific race, he/she can choose to bypass that race (not wager on that race) as part of the Tournament; however, the player would still need to reach the minimum number of races by the end of the Tournament or will be assessed a penalty as stated above.
+If a player has at least a 25% ownership interest in a horse in a specific race, he/she can choose to bypass that race (not wager on that race) as part of the Tournament; however, the player would still need to reach the minimum number of races by the end of the Tournament or will be assessed a penalty as stated above.
 Players may also choose to wager on the specific race in which they have an ownership interest.
-If they choose to wager, then they must only wager on their horse in the win position when placing a WPS pool wager or “on top only” when wagering in the exacta, trifectas or daily double pools.
+If they choose to wager, then they must only wager on their horse to Win; “on top only” when wagering in the exacta and trifecta pools; and singled in daily double pools.
 No “box” tickets are permitted and the horse may not be used underneath in exotics.

-Affidavits confirming compliance with all the rules of this Tournament will be required of all players.
-All prizewinners acknowledge that if they enter this Tournament under a fraudulent name and/or Social Security number, they will be immediately disqualified from this and all future Tournaments held by Churchill Downs.
-Out of state residents (those who reside outside of Kentucky) should be aware that state taxes will be withheld from any tournament prize money awarded by Churchill Downs.
+13. AFFIDAVITS: Affidavits confirming compliance with all the rules of this Tournament will be required of all players.
+All prizewinners acknowledge that if they enter this Tournament under a fraudulent name and/or Social Security number, they will be immediately disqualified from this and all future Tournaments held by Keeneland.
 Positive identification is required of all prizewinners.
 Positive identification is a valid government issued ID with a picture and the same address and birth date used on the entry forms, and/or such other form of identification as deemed adequate by contest officials or ADW provider.
 Social Security information is also the responsibility of the player.
 Contestants shall play a maximum of two entries.
 Collusion of entries between horse players is prohibited, as is any attempt to manipulate the results of the Tournament.
 All players must make his or her own final selection independently of every other player in the contest.
 Participants in the contest are prohibited from coordinating their play with other players, such as (1) sharing the risk of losing amongst different entries of different players and (2) playing the same picks across entries amongst different players and coordinating wagers across different players.
 All players must make his or her own final selection independently of every other player in the contest.
-If Churchill Downs or Breeders’ Cup determines, in their sole discretion, that collusion occurred, the participating player will be disqualified.
-If Churchill Downs or Breeders’ Cup concludes, in their sole discretion: (1) a player engaged in or attempted to engage in any act that compromises or could compromise the competitive integrity of the BCBC; (2) tampered with or attempted to tamper with the betting process and/or operation of the BCBC or any player; (3) acted in an unsportsmanlike manner or with the intent to annoy, abuse, threaten, coerce or harass any other player, then such player will be disqualified.
+If Keeneland or Breeders’ Cup determines, in their sole discretion, that collusion occurred, the participating player will be disqualified.
+If Keeneland or Breeders’ Cup concludes, in their sole discretion: (1) a player engaged in or attempted to engage in any act that compromises or could compromise the competitive integrity of the BCBC; (2) tampered with or attempted to tamper with the betting process and/or operation of the BCBC or any player; (3) acted in an unsportsmanlike manner or with the intent to annoy, abuse, threaten, coerce or harass any other player, then such player will be disqualified.

 Players with multiple entries are permitted to play the entries in their own names in any way they wish.

-The management of Churchill Downs and Breeders' Cup Limited reserve the right to interpret all questions and conditions in regard to this Tournament, without claim for damages or recourse of any kind.
-The management of Churchill Downs and Breeders' Cup will decide all questions and definitions covered and not covered explicitly in these rules and their decisions shall be final.
-By participating in the BCBC, all players agree to Churchill Downs’s and Breeders’ Cup’s authority to make any and all such decisions.
-Notwithstanding the foregoing, Breeders’ Cup and Churchill Downs reserves the right to amend and revise these Rules at any time.
+15. JUDGING AND DISPUTES.
+The management of Keeneland and Breeders' Cup Limited reserve the right to interpret all questions and conditions in regard to this Tournament, without claim for damages or recourse of any kind.
+The management of Keeneland and Breeders' Cup will decide all questions and definitions covered and not covered explicitly in these rules and their decisions shall be final.
+By participating in the BCBC, all players agree to Keeneland’s and Breeders’ Cup’s authority to make any and all such decisions.

-Churchill Downs and Breeders’ Cup shall not be liable to any player, or any third party, for failure to run, or a delay in the running of, any races, or in the event any equipment, service, or transmission cannot be provided by Churchill Downs and Breeders’ Cup or their respective contractors or sub-contractors due to an act of God, fire, epidemic, casualty, act or decision of a governmental authority, injunction, technical difficulties, failure of satellite or other communications, electrical, telephone or other power transmission lines or facilities, boycott, strike or labor dispute, or any similar or dissimilar cause beyond the control of Churchill Downs or Breeders’ Cup.
-In the event of such occurrence(s), Churchill Downs and Breeders’ Cup may terminate this Tournament or suspend and defer its performance of same without incurring any further obligation or liability to player or any third party whose claims are predicated upon the running of, or entry into, the BCBC.
+16. Force Majeure.
+Keeneland and Breeders’ Cup shall not be liable to any player, or any third party, for failure to run, or a delay in the running of, any races, or in the event any equipment, service, or transmission cannot be provided by Keeneland and Breeders’ Cup or their respective contractors or sub-contractors due to an act of God, fire, epidemic, casualty, act or decision of a governmental authority, injunction, technical difficulties, failure of satellite or other communications, electrical, telephone or other power transmission lines or facilities, boycott, strike or labor dispute, or any similar or dissimilar cause beyond the control of Keeneland or Breeders’ Cup.
+In the event of such occurrence(s), Keeneland and Breeders’ Cup may terminate this Tournament or suspend and defer its performance of same without incurring any further obligation or liability to player or any third party whose claims are predicated upon the running of, or entry into, the BCBC.
 Breeders’ Cup is not responsible for lost, interrupted, incomplete, inaccurate or incorrect capture of betting information or for computer, telephone, cable, network, electronic or internet hardware or software malfunctions, failures, connections, availability or jumbled transmissions, service provider accessibility or availability or unauthorized human intervention.

+20. Applicable Law.
 These Rules, including all matters of construction, validity, and performance, shall be governed, construed, and enforced in accordance with the laws of the Commonwealth of Kentucky.
-Venue of any action arising out of these Rules shall reside in the Fayette County, Kentucky.
+Venue of any action arising out of these Rules shall reside in the Fayette County, Kentucky court system.